Bahamian Goat Pepper – A Quirky and Fruity Chili

 Bahamian goat pepper from the top.

 Where does the name come from?
 The origin of the goat pepper’s name is uncertain, but there are a few common theories.
 One is that the pepper has a spicy ‘kick’ similar to an angry goat’s powerful kick.
-Another is that the pepper is ugly, like a goat.
+Another is that the pepper is ugly (I disagree), like a goat.

-Another possible reason is that goats and other livestock are commonly raised in the Bahamas.
+Another possible reason for its name is that goats and other livestock are commonly raised in the Bahamas.
 The peppers are therefore commonly found growing nearby actual goats.
-And finally, when cut open, goat peppers release a powerful aroma that some say smells like a goat (though is disagree).
+And finally, when cut open, goat peppers release a powerful aroma that some say smells like a goat.

-Fun read: Read Patrick Holian’s story about his visit to the Bahamas and his quest to find out why the goat pepper is so named.
+Fun read: Patrick Holian’s story of his visit to the Bahamas is an exciting quest to find out why the goat pepper is so named.

-The goat pepper has a powerful heat, but it certainly is not among the hottest I have tasted.
-This makes the Bahamian goat pepper a great candidate for making usable hot sauce.
+The goat pepper has a powerful heat, but it certainly is not among the very hottest peppers.
+This makes the Bahamian goat pepper a great candidate for making reasonably spicy hot sauces.

 The Bahamian Goat pepper has a Scoville rating between 100,000-300,000 SHUs.
 This heat level is in line with a common habanero pepper that you might buy at a grocery store.